jonnor/embeddedml/README.md

 Stacked Autoencoders is one approach.
 [1](http://ufldl.stanford.edu/wiki/index.php/Stacked_Autoencoders)

 [A pre-training strategy for convolutional neural network applied to Chinese digital gesture recognition](https://ieeexplore.ieee.org/document/7586597).
 Principal Component Analysis (PCA) is employed to learn convolution kernels as the pre-training strategy.
 Called PCA-based Convolutional Neural Network (PCNN).

+Q. When transfer learning on CNNs, can one transfer kernels from different models/architectures.
+SubQ.
+Do kernels in different CNNs tend to be similar?
+Cluster...

 Model compression